iamaryaak/Side-Projects/README.md

 * __Description:__ Train a machine learning algorithm to recognize faces from the AT&T face recognition dataset using the Eigenfaces algorithm
 * __Modules/Libraries Used:__ numpy, open-cv, PIL, matplotlib, os

+## Project 6 - Simple Discord Rock, Paper, Scissor Bot in golang

+  * __Description:__ Plays one round of R, P, S with you.
+  * __Modules/Libraries Used:__ golang, fmt, discordgo
+  * __Possible Next Steps:__ I would like there to be more logic behind this bot and find a constant server to host the bot on